 Therefore, the bigger the team the higher the cost to create an app.
 But the may provide superior application to a smaller application.

 4. Application Design

 Design means the art of creating a plan.
-A famous quote from Steve Jobs adds that design is not just what it looks like and feels like, design is how it works.
-In mobile app development design implies aspects like visual design, user interfaces and UX, logos, icons, branding, wireframes, etc. A professional senior designer may cost $150 per hour while a less experienced designer can take $45 per hour.
-The geographical location of the designer, complexity of the app design and platform (iOS or Android) will impact the cost of app design.
+A famous quote from Steve Jobs adds that design is not just what it looks like and feels like, the design is how it works.
+In mobile app, development design implies aspects like visual design, user interfaces, and UX, logos, icons, branding, wireframes, etc. A professional senior designer may cost $150 per hour while a less experienced designer can take $45 per hour.
+The geographical location of the designer, complexity of the app design, and platform (iOS or Android) will impact the cost of app design.

 5. Key app features

 The cost of developing an app is largely dependent on the set of features and design.
 There is no fixed price for a feature as features vary from project to project.
 The features could have different designs and could have different logic behind them.
 Most common app features are: